xmonader/letsbuildacompiler-pretty/src/tutor01_introduction.md

 correctly, it's a  straightforward  matter to redirect the I/O to files.
 The last trick is that I make no attempt  to  do  error correction/recovery.
-The   programs   we'll  be  building  will RECOGNIZE errors, and will not CRASH, but they  will  simply stop on the first error ... just like good ol' Turbo does.
+The   programs   we'll  be  building  will _recognize_ errors, and will not _crash_, but they  will  simply stop on the first error ... just like good ol' Turbo does.
 There will be  other tricks that you'll see as you go.
 Most of them can't be found in any compiler textbook, but they work.